Naples, Florida: Colleges and universities

 While no colleges are based within the city limits, Ave Maria School of Law is located in Vineyards, and Florida SouthWestern State College has a satellite campus in Lely Resort.
-Also, Florida Gulf Coast University operates continuing education classes from their Downtown Naples campus, and Hodges University has a campus in North Naples.
+In addition, Florida Gulf Coast University operates continuing education classes from its Downtown Naples campus.
+Hodges University sold its campus in North Naples in 2021.
 Higher education institutions close to Naples include: